-Besides, we can use this method to connect to internet automatically at the startup.
+Besides, we can use this method to connect to the internet automatically at the startup.

 Windows 7 and earlier versions have a function to add a number of redial attempts to the PPPOE settings so in case you are using a USB modem or connecting your laptop or PC with a hotspot using your smartphone’s browser on 2G/3G/4G you could have easily set redial attempts easily in windows 7.

-For some unknown reason, Microsoft decided to remove it when they released Windows 8 or Windows 8.1 and I think the redial attempt setting is likely missing even in the windows 10.
+For some unknown reason, Microsoft decided to remove it when they released Windows 8 or Windows 8.1 and I think the redial attempt setting is likely missing even in Windows 10.

 There are two issues that I was facing